 We now know that complex interactions among genetic inheritance, diet, social circumstances and exposures to a variety of environmental agents - including chemicals known to cause cancer, radiation, and some biological organisms - influence cancer risk.
-The presence of one or more risk factors, such as exposure to dioxin, or agents such as bisphenol A that disrupt endocrine signaling, can profoundly influence the extent of risk posed by other factors.
+The presence of one or more risk factors, such as exposure to dioxin, or agents such as bisphenol A that disrupt endocrine signaling, and profoundly influence the extent of risk posed by other factors.

 Given this complex cancer model, simple calculations of the fractions of cancer attributable to single agents are misleading.
 Single agents always act within multidimensional causal webs reflecting the cumulative interaction among risk factors at various levels of organization (biological, social and ecological) and scales (individual, family, community, society and ecosystem).
-While on a population-level, there are certainly risk factors such as tobacco smoke that increase the risk of disease dramatically, more often we are challenged by many concurrent exposures, each of which may pose only a modest increase in cancer risk, but which can add up to harm and represent significant threats to public health.13 Successful cancer prevention will depend on addressing other co-occurring and interactive risk factors14 15 along with the broader set of social conditions that influence these exposures.
+While on a population-level, there are certainly risk factors such as tobacco smoke that increase the risk of disease dramatically, more often we are challenged by many concurrent exposures, each of which may pose only a modest increase in cancer risk, but which can add up to harm and represent significant threats to public health.14